HAL HTT-40

 The HAL HTT-40 (Hindustan Turbo Trainer-40) is an Indian training aircraft designed and built by Hindustan Aeronautics Limited (HAL).
 It will replace the Indian Air Force's retired HPT-32 Deepak as a basic trainer.
+The aircraft is known as "Ankur" in the Indian Air Force service.

 Design and development

 The HTT-40 is a tandem seat trainer aircraft powered by a 1100 hp turboprop engine.
 In early 2012, the company forecast building 106 examples.

 By the middle of 2012 the aircraft's future was in doubt as the Indian Air Force ordered 75 Pilatus PC-7 Mk IIs to fill the role envisioned for the HTT-40.
-In September 2012, the Air Force indicated that it had formally rejected the HTT-40 for service based on its cost per aircraft being double that of the PC-7 Mk II, a proven aircraft, already in service worldwide.
+In September 2012, the Air Force indicated that it had formally rejected the HTT-40 for service based on its cost per aircraft being double that of the PC-7 Mk II, which is a proven aircraft and already in service worldwide.
 An MoD official noted, "We would be willing to pay higher rates to build indigenous capability in strategic defence equipment.
 But can HAL argue that the capability to build basic trainers is strategically vital[?]"

-At that time HAL did not confirm the IAF announcement that it will not buy the HTT-40, nor did the company indicate whether the aircraft's development will be continued.
+At that time, HAL did not indicate whether they with continue with the development of the aircraft.
 A company spokesman said, "We treat all MOD issues/proposals as confidential...
 All our projects are conceived with national interest in mind though, at times, some of those take time to fructify".

 The project formally began in 2013 with an internal funding of ₹350 crore from HAL.
 It took five years for the prototypes to enter spin testing phase.

-Once the HTT-40 started flying, the Indian Air Force commander publicly stated that IAF will buy the HTT-40 in large numbers.
+Once the HTT-40 started flying, the Indian Air Force Chief publicly stated that IAF will buy the HTT-40 in large numbers.